 Humana covers hearing and balance tests performed by the member's provider to assess medical treatment needs.
-The tests are covered as outpatient care when conducted by a physician, audiologist, or other qualified provider.
-Humana also covers:
+The tests are covered as outpatient (OP) care when conducted by a physician, audiologist, or other qualified provider.

 - Basic and advanced hearing tests

 - Hearing aid counseling

-- Hearing aid evaluation and fitting
+- · Hearing aid evaluation and fitting

-- Hearing aids every three years
+- · Hearing aids every 3 years

 - Hearing aid batteries and accessories

 - Hearing aid repair and replacement parts